sanjeeban06/fidenz-weather/README.md

 GET /api/cache

+The application provides the following endpoint:

+GET /api/cache
-This endpoint displays the current status and age of both caches.

-The endpoint was included to make the caching behaviour easier to verify and debug.
+It shows the current status and age of the raw and processed caches.
+This was added to make it easier to check whether the cache is being used during testing.

 ---